 According the Autism Society president Dan Torisky “In addition to sustaining all this for our growing autism population, much more remains to be done.
 And now, with the Greater Pittsburgh Automobile Dealers Foundation in the driver’s seat – literally – we look forward with confidence to the challenges.
 We can’t imagine a more appropriate Pittsburgh Vintage Grand Prix presenting sponsor!

 Here are some of the programs funded by PVGP donations over the past two years:

 Completion and distribution of the “Autism Takes Flight” program enabling children with autism to experience all aspects of the Pittsburgh International Airport to better prepare them for air travel.
 Initial training was held in cooperation with the Transportation Security Administration, Delta Air Lines and the Allegheny County Airport Authority.

-SPEAK Summer Program – Is going into its 40th year, providing therapeutic and recreational activities to almost 100 children ages 5-21 at Steel Valley High School.
+SPEAK Summer Program – Founded in 1974 it provides therapeutic and recreational activities to almost 100 children ages 5-21 at Steel Valley High School.
 This Extended School Year program is being expanded to include dance therapy and fitness training, in addition to art, crafts, swimming, music and in-town community outings.